-Constellation Energy Partners maintains on its website, www.constellationenergypartners.com, copies of the charters of each of the committees of its board of managers (except the conflicts committee which does not have a charter), as well as copies of its Corporate Governance Guidelines, its Code of Ethics for Chief Executive Officer, Chief Financial Officer and Principal Accounting Officer, and its Code of Business Conduct and Ethics.
-Copies of these documents are also available in print upon request of Constellation Energy Partner's Corporate Secretary.
+We maintain on our website, www.constellationenergypartners.com, copies of the charters of each of the committees of the board of managers (except the conflicts committee which does not have a charter), as well as copies of our Corporate Governance Guidelines, Code of Ethics for Chief Executive Officer, Chief Financial Officer and Principal Accounting Officer, and Code of Business Conduct and Ethics.
+Copies of these documents are also available in print upon request of our Corporate Secretary.
 The Code of Business Conduct and Ethics provides guidance on a wide range of conduct, conflicts of interest and legal compliance issues for all of our managers, officers and employees, including the chief executive officer, chief financial officer and chief accounting officer.
-Constellation Energy Partners will post any amendments to, or waivers of, the Code of Business Conduct and Ethics applicable to its Chief Executive Officer, Chief Financial Officer or Principal Accounting Officer on its website.
+We will post any amendments to, or waivers of, the Code of Business Conduct and Ethics applicable to our Chief Executive Officer, Chief Financial Officer or Principal Accounting Officer on our website.